 The next YMCA Building was at the corner of Appleton and High two building away – 357 High Street.
 William Morgan invented the game in the winter of 1895.
 That building is no longer there but there is a wonderful image of its inside.
 There were so few indoor sports that he saw the need for such a game.
 Basketball was invented four years earlier in Springfield.

-In 1943 the building burned to the ground and in 1950 was on Beech Street.
+On December 18 1943 the building burned to the ground and in 1950 was on Beech Street.
 Read their history on their web SITE.

 In 1915 on the ground floor there was the People’s Bank.